 Preheat the oven to 350 degrees Fahrenheit.

-Brown the ground beef until cooked through thoroughly.
+Brown the ground beef and onion until cooked through thoroughly and onion is translucent.
 Drain/remove the excess fat.

-Mix 1 can of red enchilada sauce with the browned ground beef.
+Mix 1 can of red enchilada sauce and 1 can of green chiles with the browned ground beef until well combined.

 Pour 1/2 can of red enchilada sauce evenly in the bottom of a 9″ x 13″ glass baking pan.